 - Preparing/submitting feedback and updates: 1 - 2 hours

-- Complete a survey after reunion to give constructive feedback: 1-2 hours
+- Complete a survey after the reunion to give constructive feedback: 1-2 hours

 - A list of electronic resources to help connect with former classmates

 - Social media tips for promoting your reunion